KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/advanced-series-2.md

 With access to arbitrary code, CC allows the Bitcoin protocol to rival the "smart contracts" common on other platforms.
 Yet, CC accomplishes this without requiring the virtual-machine counterpart that other smart-contract platforms require.
 Instead, the consensus mechanism is directly engaged with the scripts in the vins and vouts of transactions.

 The Bitcoin protocol's consensus mechanism is constantly placed under the most intense of pressure in the industry, and therefore is likely the most reliable consensus mechanism available.
-The ability to engage the consensus mechansim in arbitrary code while not changing the consensus mechanism itself grants Antara security and stability.
+The ability to engage the consensus mechanism in arbitrary code while not changing the consensus mechanism itself grants Antara security and stability.
 The utxo system of the Bitcoin protocol also reduces the likelihood that modules themselves will contain bugs internally.
 (The reader should note that CC cannot eliminate attack vectors altogether.)

 #### The Many Possibilities of OC_CHECKCRYPTOCONDITION